repoze/repoze.what/docs/source/Manual/GettingStarted.rst

-To enable authorization in your Web application, you need to add some WSGI middleware to your application, which is automatically done for you if you are using the quickstart (:mod:`repoze.what.plugins.quickstart`).
+To enable authorization in your Web application, you need to add some WSGI middleware to your application, which is automatically done for you if you are using the :mod:`quickstart <repoze.what.plugins.quickstart>`.

 When you enable authorization with :mod:`repoze.what`, authentication with :mod:`repoze.who` is automatically enabled.